HERE ARE SOME BASICS

 PART A - WHO VOLT IS AND HOW WE COMMUNICATE WITH YOU

-We are a new digital bank.
-Volt Bank Limited ACN 622 375 722 Australian Financial Services Licence 504782 issues the Volt Save account to which these terms apply.
+We are a digital bank.
+Volt Bank Limited ACN 622 375 722 Australian Financial Services Licence 504782 issues the Volt Save and Spend account to which these terms apply.

 We’ll communicate with you through the Volt app, SMS, or the email address you gave us.

 To download the the Volt app, visit the app store.